-If you have less then these numbers you will share the lodges with another group.
+If you have less than these numbers you will share the lodges with another group.

 Do you provide bedding/towels?

-If I am camping what do I need to bring?
+If camping, what do I need to bring?

 When staying in the Camping area you need to bring your own tent, sleeping bag, pillow and towel.
-When staying in Tent City, you still need to bring your own sleeping bag, pillow and towel.
+When staying in Tent City, you need to bring your own sleeping bag including a pad, pillow and towel.
 Please see the Reid Ranch Vacation Guide under Downloads.

 May I hang signs in the lodges?

-Yes, please use painters blue tape to mount your signs, not masking tape.
+Yes, please use painters blue tape to mount your signs, not masking or duct tape.